Rothschild & Co: Wealth and Asset Management

-Merchant Banking
+Five Arrows

-Merchant banking is the investment arm of Rothschild & Co, deploying the firm's capital alongside private and institutional investors.
-The portfolio is in excess of €8 billion.
+Five Arrows is the alternative assets arm of Rothschild & Co, deploying the firm's capital alongside private and institutional investors.
+Five Arrows manages assets of €26 billion across private equity and private credit strategies.

 Vineyards

 Historically, the Rothschild family has owned many Bordeaux vineyards since 1868.
 Les Domaines Barons de Rothschild (Lafite) and Champagne Barons de Rothschild are some of the wineries owned in part by Rothschild & Co.

 Corporate culture

 Rothschild & Co has a unique culture in part due to its more than two-century history and the firm still remaining under family control.
 The firm's new analyst education program in London, for instance, lasts nearly two months.

 New Court headquarters

 Rothschild & Co's headquarters in London have been continuously located at New Court, St. Swithin's Lane, London for over two centuries.
 After acquiring the lease in 1809, the firm continued to grow.
 In 1865, a new building designed by Thomas Marsh Nelson in the Italian "palazzo" style was created at the same site.
 This building served as the headquarters for Rothschild through both world wars.
 In 1962, the firm demolished and rebuilt its New Court headquarters for a third time at the suggestion of Evelyn Robert de Rothschild.
-In 2005, the firm decided to create a fourth iteration of the building that opens up views of St Stephen Walbrook church from its lobby, and views of the London skyline from a roof-top "sky pavilion" designed by Rem Koolhaas and his Office for Metropolitan Architecture (OMA).
+In 2005, the firm decided to create a fourth iteration of the building that opens up views of St Stephen Walbrook church from its lobby, and views of the London skyline from a rooftop "sky pavilion" designed by Rem Koolhaas and his Office for Metropolitan Architecture (OMA).